 Disease control in forestry

 All trees are prone to some level of disease threat.
 Some diseases only affect certain species of tree or certain regions of forestry.
+Learn about some of tree diseases in New Zealand.

 Kauri dieback

 Kauri dieback is threatening New Zealand's kauri trees with extinction.
-The Ministry for Primary Industries (MPI) is working with central and local government, tangata whenua and the wider community to stop the spread of the disease.
+The Ministry for Primary Industries is working with central and local government, tangata whenua and the wider community to stop the spread of the disease.

 Pine needle diseases